Hidden Beaches and Bays in the Islands of Guernsey

 If you find your way to Saint’s Bay on foot, then you will be grateful for a quick dip in this beautifully clear azure cove before exploring the surrounding area.
 It’s one of the most Instagrammable places in The Islands of Guernsey, so be sure to spend some time enjoying it.
 For the more active visitor, the Saints Bay steps are a popular place for a workout with a view in Mother Nature's gym - the perfect way to warm up before a dip in the sea to cool off afterwards!

 Every beach in Sark can feel hidden and secret.
 As the island sits quite high on the cliff tops, you often have to work a little harder to reach one of the many coves and bays on the island.
 Derrible Bay has some pebbles and rocks, but is a mainly sandy beach on Sark.
+It's best at low tide but it is lovely swimming off the rocks at high tide.
 As the path to the bay is a little steeper than some of Sark’s other beaches, it’s almost always less busy than neighbouring bays, making it the perfect hidden treasure for those visiting the island.